 Park School had a terrible problem.
-Every day at recess, students would argue over the slides.
+Every day at Here is the recess, students would problem argue over the slides.
 Teachers had to spend time every day taking care of the arguments.
-Finally, one teacher came up with a great solution.
-They bought another set of slides that everyone could enjoy.
+Finally, Here is the one teacher came up with a great solution.
+They solution bought another set of slides that everyone could enjoy.